allenchng/Bit-O-Code/README.md

 # Bit-O-Code
-For bits of code, of course
+For bits of code, of course.
+Named after the worst halloween candy